-F. PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES
+F. PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES:

-- 1. Students shall not use, display, or turn on communication beepers, cellular phones, video phones, or electronic devices during instructional time, class change time, breakfast or lunch.
-The Principal shall determine specified times on campus when electronic devices may be used for instructional purposes.
+- 1. Students shall not use, display, or turn on communication beepers, cellular phones, video phones, or electronic devices during instructional time, class change time, breakfast or lunch without permission of the administration and/or teacher.
+The principal shall determine specified times on campus when electronic devices may be used for instructional purposes.
+The use of such devises outside of instructional time, i.e., during class change time, breakfast or lunch, in the hallways, is only permitted in grades 9-12 (Policy JCDAF).
 No such devices may be used at any time on school-operated vehicles, including buses.
 (Level 1) - 2.
 Students shall not use personal technology resources to distribute or display inappropriate material.
-Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act.
+Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection - Act.